 Encouraged by Dugu, Yang Jian snatched the throne, claimed himself as the new king, and named his new empire Sui.

 Yang Jian then was the Emperor Wen of Sui, Dugu became the Queen Dugu.

 Genuine Love of Queen Dugu and Emperor Wen of Sui

 Afterward, Dugu assisted and encouraged her husband to expand the Sui Empire and unified the whole of China.
-Many innovative policies that Emperor Yang Jian published, Dugu played an important role in constituting them.
+Many innovative policies that Emperor Yang Jian published, Dugu played an important role in constituting.

-Dugu was considered as the real soul mate of her emperor husband Yang Jian.
+Dugu was considered the real soul mate of her emperor husband Yang Jian.

 Unless her husband was needed at work, they always spent their time together.
 She would see her husband off to work, welcome him at their own house, assist him will difficult political problems, so on and so forth.